mathewbishop/meal_planner_app/README.md

 3. Find new recipes.
 Enter a search term to search for new recipes.
 This feature uses a 3rd party API.

 # Using the App
-Upon loading the app, you are presented with three choices in the form of buttons.
+To use the app visit the URL | https://mealplanner2.herokuapp.com/ or click [here](https://mealplanner2.herokuapp.com/) Upon loading the app, you are presented with three choices in the form of buttons.

 1. View All Meals